 An exposition of selected psalms, with an emphasis on the subject of the worship of God, providing an understanding of the past (Israel's patterns) and ways of application in the present (the Christian church).
+May also be credited in the Department of Media Arts and Worship.
 2 hours.